-Report the Fall 2013 ratio of full-time equivalent students (full-time plus 1/3 part time) to full-time equivalent instructional faculty (full time plus 1/3 part time).
+Report the Fall 2015 ratio of full-time equivalent students (full-time plus 1/3 part time) to full-time equivalent instructional faculty (full time plus 1/3 part time).
 In the ratio calculations, exclude both faculty and students in stand-alone graduate or professional programs such as medicine, law, veterinary, dentistry, social work, business, or public health in which faculty teach virtually only graduate-level students.
 Do not count undergraduate or graduate student teaching assistants as faculty.

-12 Fall 2013 Student to Faculty ratio 9 to 1 (based on 1912 students and 202.67 faculty).
+12 Fall 2015 Student to Faculty / ratio 9 to 1 (based on 1865.3 stude ents • and 203.3 faculty).

-Undergraduate Class Size 13
+I3 Undergraduate Class Size

-In the table below, please use the following definitions to report information about the size of classes and class sections offered in the Fall 2013 term.
+In the table below, please use the following definitions to report information about the size of classes and class sections offered in the Fall 2015 term.

 Class Sections: A class section is an organized course offered for credit, identified by discipline and number, meeting at a stated time or times in a classroom or similar setting, and not a subsection such as a laboratory or discussion session.
 Undergraduate class sections are defined as any sections in which at least one degree-seeking undergraduate student is enrolled for credit.
 Exclude distance learning classes and noncredit classes and individual instruction such as dissertation or thesis research, music instruction, or one-to-one readings.
 Exclude students in independent study, co-operative programs, internships, foreign language taped tutor sessions, practicums, and all students in one-on-one classes.
-Each class section should be counted only once and should not be duplicated because of course catalog crosslistings.
+Each class section should be counted only once and should not be duplicated because of course catalog cross-listings.